rjnp2/Data-Science/tutorial/6. Machine Learning/5. Clustering/readme.md

 4. Hierarchical Clustering \
   Hierarchical clustering can be used as an alternative for the partitioned clustering as there is no requirement of pre-specifying the number of clusters to be created.
 In this technique, the dataset is divided into clusters to create a tree-like structure, which is also called a dendrogram.
 The observations or any number of clusters can be selected by cutting the tree at the correct level.
 The most common example of this method is the Agglomerative Hierarchical algorithm. \
   - Agglomerative Hierarchical algorithm: The Agglomerative hierarchical algorithm performs the bottom-up hierarchical clustering.
 In this, each data point is treated as a single cluster at the outset and then successively merged.
 The cluster hierarchy can be represented as a tree-structure.
-  - Affinity Propagation: It is different from other clustering algorithms as it does not require to specify the number of clusters.
-In this, each data point sends a message between the pair of data points until convergence.
-It has O(N2T) time complexity, which is the main drawback of this algorithm.

   ![image](https://user-images.githubusercontent.com/58425689/107849074-ca7b0200-6e20-11eb-9761-9a070929b8b2.png)